 Problem: You’re studying outdoors on NC State’s Centennial Campus, and your laptop battery is nearly dead.
-Solution: Plug into a flower to recharge.
-Yes, a flower – but not just any flower.
+Solution: Plug into a tree to recharge.
+Yes, a tree – but not just any tree.

 Whether known as GRASPs (Grants for Research, Artistic & Service Projects) or, in more recent years, as PEGs (Park Enrichment Grants), enrichment grant funding has aided hundreds of Park Scholars in pursuing professional and personal experiences that fostered their development in scholarship, service, leadership, and character.